telerik/xaml-docs/controls/radpdfviewer/getting-started.md

 	</telerik:RadToolBar>
 {{endregion}}

->tipYou can download a complete runnable example showing the default RadPdfViewer with RadToolBar configuration from our [SDK repository](https://github.com/telerik/xaml-sdk/tree/master/PdfViewer/FirstLook).
+>tipYou can download a complete runnable example that shows the default RadPdfViewer with RadToolBar configuration from the [Telerik® SDK repository](https://github.com/telerik/xaml-sdk/tree/master/PdfViewer/FirstLook).

-You can then add buttons, combo boxes, etc. bound to the respective command descriptors of the viewer as **Example 4** shows.
+You can then add buttons, combo boxes, etc., bound to the respective command descriptors of the viewer, as **Example 4** shows.

 #### __[XAML] Example 4: Wire a CommandDescriptor to a RadButton__